stanbuklovskyi/Over-and-underperformce-detection-in-Chipotle-sales/README.md

-# Machine Learning Algorithms for analysis and optimization of expences in Chipotle stores
+# Smart detection of under and overperformance in business sales using mahine learning

 Here is a peek at my project on the application of Machine Learning algorithms to the field of business and sales.